alex4358/first/README.md

 # first
-# Hi, this is my first projext
+# Hi, this is my first project